The Dog Mom Gazette

 Turns out when an NSAID builds up in a sore joint, it actually slows down the cells that are supposed to be repairing the cartilage.

-And some of the research says the drug might even speed up the breakdown of the same cartilage that's already wearing down.
+There are research papers that say the drug might even speed up the breakdown of the same cartilage that's already wearing down.

 I had to read it twice.